Muhimbi/PDF-Converter-Services/Java/README.md

 ### Linux

-There are multiple options for compiling and executing Java code on Linux, the examples provided in this section have been tested with Ubuntu 18.0.4 and Java versions 7 to 11 using both OpenJDK and Oracle Java.
-For example install the OpenJDK version of Java 8 as follows:
+There are multiple options for compiling and executing Java code on Linux.
+The examples provided in this section have been tested with Ubuntu 18.0.4 and Java versions 7 to 11 using both OpenJDK and Oracle Java.
+For example, install the OpenJDK version of Java 8 as follows:

 ```
 sudo apt install openjdk-8-jdk-headless